slmhastings/Penny-Blog/src/pages/blog/2021-06-18-5-mindset-mantras-to-kick-your-money-anxiety-to-the-curb.md

 title: 5 Mindset Mantras to Kick Your Money Anxiety to the Curb
 date: 2021-06-18T17:57:06.104Z
 description: Break down the beliefs that stop you from saying hello, money!
+  Learn how to stop worrying about money today.
 featuredpost: false
 featuredimage: /img/screen-shot-2021-05-06-at-6.42.23-pm.png
 tags: